sprusaka/learning-bioinfo/chap_01_dna/README.md

 ```
 $ ./dna.py ATGC
 Counting is done!
-Output "output.txt" is in the output/ directory :)
+'output.txt' is in the directory out :)
 A: 1 (25%)
 C: 1 (25%)
 G: 1 (25%)